berkshelf/ridley/README.md

 This is the HTTP Client API for Berkshelf.
 It is supported for that purpose, but for all external purposes its use is deprecated.
 Chef user's should use the `Chef::ServerAPI` class in the `chef` gem.

+The old documentation is still available at [README.old.md](README.old.md)